stealth/lophttpd/README.md

 _lophttpd_ can easily serve 10,000+ clients simulteanously and just using 70% CPU on an average sized machine (tested on a core i5).

-Scheduling of connections is done in user-space by lophttpd.
-It uses `sendfile(2)` call and caching to get its good download performance.
+Scheduling of connections is done in user-space by _lophttpd_.
+It uses the `sendfile(2)` call and caching to get its good download performance.

 _lophttpd_ can be used to serve heavy loaded sites to deliver static content:
 To serve software/package repositories, update servers, content delivery networks, ISO's, large image and video databases, tar-balls etc.
+It also comes with _frontend_ reverse proxy that achieves the same performance on the (proxied) landing page as _lophttpd_ will in the backend.
+_frontend_ also has built-in load balancing on the HTTP layer.

 By using the OpenSSL library functions, this product uses software developed